Grab a new Samsung phone on an Optus plan and choose between 12-, 24- and 36-month repayment periods.Read more…

 Configuring your Internet settings for your new mobile or tablet doesn't have to be a stress with our handy guide to Australian mobile network APN settings.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 When you drop a new SIM into a mobile phone, tablet or laptop, what should happen is that the SIM card should hook into your mobile provider's network and pull down the settings it needs to work optimally on your carrier.

-Head to the Settings app, then to Cellular, then to Cellular Network.
-That's where you can enter or alter the existing APN information for your device.
+From here, you can enter or alter the existing APN information for your device.
 In some cases you may find these details blocked out by your carrier.
-In that case, your best bet would be to contact your carrier with your precise device type and problem, because if they're not going to let you fix the problem manually, it very much does come down to their support to do so.
+In that case, your best bet would be to contact your provider with your precise device type and problem, because if they're not going to let you fix the problem manually, it very much does come down to their support to do so.

 Bear in mind that the ability to access mobile networks won't be present if you're using an iPad that only has Wi-Fi connectivity, because there's no facility to add a SIM card to those devices.

 Changing your APN settings on an Android device

 The exact naming varies a little by Android device type, but the following steps should be the general gist of it:

 - Tap Connections